Justin Allgaier: 2026

+Due to Alex Bowman's vertigo symptoms sustained at Austin, Allgaier ran the No. 48 from Las Vegas to Bristol.

+In the O'Reilly Auto Parts Series, Allgaier won at Phoenix, Darlington, Martinsville, Nashville, Pocono and Atlanta II to become the regular season champion.

+2027

+On July 16, 2026, Allgaier signed a contract extension with JR Motorsports for 2027 and beyond.

 Personal life

 Allgaier went to Lincoln Land Community College where he majored in engineering from 2004 to 2006.
-He is married, to Ashley, and they have two daughters Harper and Willow.
+He is married to Ashley, and they have two daughters, Harper and Willow.

 Allgaier is nicknamed "Little Gator" as a play on his last name and his father being dubbed "Gator".

 After winning the 2024 NASCAR Xfinity Series championship, December 14 is recognized as "Justin Allgaier Day" in Springfield, Illinois, and December 9, 2025, is also known as "Justin Allgaier Day" in the entire state of Illinois.

+Allgaier made a cameo on season 3 episode 8 of Wild Cards.